Barak-Kuzi/Guess-My-Number/README.md

 The idea of the game is to follow the clues of how close you are to the correct number whenever you fail to guess it right.

 Technologies:
 - JavaScript
 - HTML
 - CSS

+## About
+This project was developed in the course: "The Complete JavaScript Course 2023: From Zero to Expert!", by Jonas Schmedtmann.